 In many sex crime cases in Saline County, MO, the core issue is whether the encounter was consensual.
 If both parties willingly participated and were legally able to consent, this can be a powerful defense.
 Evidence like text messages, social media interactions, witness testimony, or a documented prior relationship can help support a claim of consent. - Alibi:

-If the prosecution lacks credible physical proof, relies on hearsay, or presents inconsistent testimony, your Saline County, MO sex crimes attorney can highlight those gaps to show the state hasn’t met its burden of proving guilt beyond a reasonable doubt. - Mental Incapacity or Diminished Responsibility:
+If the prosecution lacks credible physical proof, relies on hearsay, or presents inconsistent testimony, your Saline County, MO sex crimes attorney can highlight those gaps to show the state hasn’t met its burden of proving guilt beyond a reasonable doubt. - Mental Health or Cognitive Challenges:

 When mental illness or cognitive limitations played a role at the time of the alleged offense, we may pursue a defense of diminished responsibility, showing you lacked the intent necessary for conviction and arguing for reduced or alternative sentencing. - Reasonable Belief of Legal Age: